QuantEcon/lecture-source-py/source/rst/python_oop.rst

 Overview
 ============

-In an :doc:`earlier lecture <oop_intro>` we learned some foundations of object oriented programming
+In an :doc:`earlier lecture <oop_intro>`, we learned some foundations of object-oriented programming

 The objectives of this lecture are

 * cover OOP in more depth

 * learn how to build our own objects, specialized to our needs

 For example, you already know how to

 * create lists, strings and other Python objects

 * use their methods to modify their contents

 So imagine now you want to write a program with consumers, who can

 * hold and spend cash